 Historic presidential election results by county for Minnesota

-As I mentioned in passing on my page on the use of geographic information system software in tracking the influence of the Socialist Party of American in 1910s Minnesota, I had a hard time finding historic election returns for Minnesota's counties.
+As I mentioned on my page on using geographic information systems to track the strength of the Socialist Party of American in 1910s Minnesota, I had a hard time finding historic election returns for Minnesota's counties.
 Dave Leip's Atlas of U.S. Presidential Elections has a wealth of information, but for a single election's results by county he asks visitors to pay between 57 and 83 dollars for a personal license and many times more for a site license.
 The price may be fair, for there's no doubt that his data is comprehensive.
-83 dollars apparently buys you election results by county for the entire country, as well as a host of other data to hasten the integration of the voting results into your GIS project.
 That said, many of us can or must make do with less.

-Unfortunately, it seems Leip's site is the only online purveyor of historic election returns by county.
+Unfortunately, at the time, it seemed Leip's site was the only online purveyor of historic election returns by county.
 No Minnesota state government pages had what I wanted, nor could I find any old reports from around 1912 (the election I was interested in) on Google Books.
 I eventually found a nice little book titled Minnesota Votes: Election Returns by County for Presidents, Senators, Congressmen, and Governors, 1857-1977, which was published by the Minnesota Historical Society.

-As a service, I have began to digitize the book's tables of presidential election results by county, beginning with the 1860 election (the first after Minnesota's statehood) and ending with the 1912 election.
-The book has election results up to 1976, obviously, so if you need the results for an election after 1912 get the book through Interlibrary Loan.
+As a service, I have digitized the book's tables of presidential election results by county, beginning with the 1860 election (the first after Minnesota's statehood) and ending with the 1912 election.
+Get the book from your local library if you need results between 1912 and 1976.

-2017 update: For elections from 1992 on, elections from 1992 on the Minnesota Secretary of State site has digital, ready-to use result data for Minnesota elections.
+2017 update: For elections from 1992 on the Minnesota Secretary of State site has digital, ready-to use result data.
 The Minnesota Legislature site has summary results in PDF form for elections from 1857 on.
-Better than nothing.
+These can probably supplant what is in Minnesota Votes: Election Returns by County for Presidents, Senators, Congressmen, and Governors, 1857-1977.

 Before you use this information, you need to know four things.
 First, over the years Minnesota has gained, lost, and renamed counties (for instance, Toombs county was renamed during the Civil War because its eponym became a leader of the Confederacy).
-In the early part of the state's history counties seem to be in flux: some disappear in one election only to reappear later, while some are added or subtracted.
+In the early part of the state's history counties seem to be in flux: some disappear in one election only to reappear later, while some counties disappear or are added.

 Third, the book lists McLeod before any other county beginning with M, and I've kept it that way in the spreadsheets.

-Fourth, at least in the case of the 1884 election the numbers in the book vary slightly from the records posted on the State of Minnesota page linked above.
-I would side with the book since the authors of the book note that the results reported in the state's Legislative Manual (which is what is on the state's website now) "were found to contain many errors, especially in the returns for the early years" (p.
+Fourth, at least in the case of the 1884 election the numbers in the book vary slightly from the records posted on the State of Minnesota page linked above in the 2017 update.
+I would side with the book since the authors of the book note that the results reported in the state's Legislative Manual (which is what is on the state's website) "were found to contain many errors, especially in the returns for the early years" (p.
 1).